bcobo/SIRENA/doc/SIRENA.rst

 Output Files
 ==============

 The reconstructed energies for all the detected events are saved into an output FITS file (governed by the ``tesreconstruction`` input parameter :option:`TesEventFile`).
-It stores one event per row with the following information, in the HDU named *EVENTS*:
+It stores one event per row with the following information (some of it only helpful for development purposes), in the HDU named *EVENTS*:

 * **TIME**: arrival time of the event (in s).

 * **SIGNAL**: energy of the event (in keV).
+A post-processing energy calibration is necessary due to the non-linearity of the detector.

 * **AVG4SD**: average of the first 4 samples of the derivative of the pulse.